This can be read either as a sequel or a prequel to The Ever Spirits. I don’t know when it will come out. Maybe August

-A warrior’s paradise, not a place for a simple Ilinian farm girl used to hoeing dirt, and yet I had stopped here, in this sunlit but silent corner of the crowded market where Deminians murmured and rustled their way behind me.
+A warrior’s paradise, not a place for a simple Ilinian farm girl used to hoeing dirt, and yet I had stopped here, in this sunlit but silent corner of the crowded market while Deminians murmured and rustled their way behind me.

 Their perfumes swirled around my senses, one woman exuding the sweet fragrance of cloves, another the tangy scent of apple pie; a man beyond her brought heavenly sugar and vanilla, and the man beyond him the fresh scents of basilica and thyme.

 Those perfumes proved a feast of sensation, clouding the air and flavoring my every breath, one of the reasons I loved that Papa always brought me on his monthly trip to the Demin markets to sell his crops.